Updated: Nov 11, 2022

 Suppose the car is repaired in a shop selected by the customer.
 In that case, the insurance provider shall pay fair costs regarding the repair of the vehicle produced in compliance with agreed trade requirements for automobile repairs of products and workmanship.

 It is forbidden for an insurance provider to restrict or discount fair repair costs based on fees that would have existed if the car had been repaired in the provider's recommended repair shop.

 If the car is not properly fixed, the insurance provider must stand behind the recommended shop's repairs.

 Auto Replacement Parts

-In certain situations, the replacement of damaged parts with aftermarket parts can require auto repair.
-Aftermarket parts are parts that are not produced by the original supplier.
+In certain situations, replacing damaged parts with aftermarket parts can require auto repair.
+Aftermarket parts are parts that the original supplier does not produce.
 The standard of aftermarket parts can be equal to or better than the original equipment manufacturer's parts (OEM).
 While replacement parts made by non-original equipment may be used to repair your vehicle, any such component must be comparable in terms of type, quality, protection, fit, and performance to (OEM) original equipment manufactured parts.
 The following should be taken care of by consumers:

 Before undertaking repairs to the car, an auto repair shop is expected to provide a written repair estimate of the repair costs.
 The shop must then have a written repair invoice until the work is finished.
 State law mandates that the form of car parts used in repairs must be identified on the repair invoice.
 Consumers should carefully review their invoices to ensure that each replacement auto part has been marked by the auto body shop as being used, reconditioned, repaired, aftermarket, or an original part of the equipment (OEM) manufacturer.